gehrigkeane/zsh_minimal/README.md

 # zsh_minimal
-A perscrptive introduction to ZSH, FZF, Starship, and more...
+A prescriptive introduction to ZSH, FZF, Starship, and more...

+Disclaimer: these configurations come with absolutely no warranty.

+It's the nature of shell configuration to be fragile and finicky.

 ---